laravel/docs/dusk.md

 When running tests, Dusk will back-up your `.env` file and rename your Dusk environment to `.env`.
 Once the tests have completed, your `.env` file will be restored.

+<a name="browser-basics"></a>
+## Browser Basics

 <a name="creating-browsers"></a>
 ### Creating Browsers

 To get started, let's write a test that verifies we can log into our application.
 After generating a test, we can modify it to navigate to the login page, enter some credentials, and click the "Login" button.
-To create a browser instance, call the `browse` method:
+To create a browser instance, you may call the `browse` method from within your Dusk test:

     <?php